pablomarcel/dev-portfolio/src/projects/boosted-overdrive.md

 ### Project Details

-This is a single person 2D space shooter.
+This is a single person 2D Space Shooter.
 The player is given a mission to defeat enemy ships.
 The spaceship must avoid asteroids and black holes.
+The game was made in Unity and can be played in the browser or downloaded for Windows or macOS.

 ### System Requirements